Walter Cronkite: Kennedy's assassination

-Cronkite is vividly remembered for breaking the news of the assassination of John F. Kennedy on Friday, November 22, 1963.
-Cronkite had been standing at the United Press International wire machine in the CBS newsroom as the bulletin of the President's shooting broke and he clamored to get on the air.
+Cronkite broke the news of the assassination of John F. Kennedy on Friday, November 22, 1963.
+He had been standing at the United Press International wire machine in the CBS newsroom as the bulletin of the president's shooting broke and he prepared to get on the air.

-There was a problem facing the crew in the newsroom, however.
-There was no television camera in the studio at the time, as the technical crew was working on it.
+However, there was no television camera in the studio at the time, as the technical crew was working on it.
 Eventually, the camera was retrieved and brought back to the newsroom.
 Because of the magnitude of the story and the continuous flow of information coming from various sources, time was of the essence but the camera would take at least twenty minutes to become operational under normal circumstances.
 The decision was made to dispatch Cronkite to the CBS Radio Network booth to report the events and play the audio over the television airwaves while the crew worked on the camera to see if they could get it set up quicker.

 Meanwhile, CBS was ten minutes into its live broadcast of the soap opera As the World Turns (ATWT), which had begun at the very minute of the shooting.
 A "CBS News Bulletin" bumper slide abruptly broke into the broadcast at 1:40 pm EST. Over the slide, Cronkite began reading what would be the first of three audio-only bulletins that were filed in the next twenty minutes:

 Here is a bulletin from CBS News: in Dallas, Texas, three shots were fired at President Kennedy's motorcade in downtown Dallas.
 The first reports say that President Kennedy has been seriously wounded by this shooting.

 While Cronkite was reading this bulletin, a second one arrived, mentioning the severity of Kennedy's wounds: